Aselith/COMP3421-21T3-Ass3/JUSTIFICATION.md

 ### 4a: Simple Colour Change.
 Describe how this project uses a framebuffer and what change is made to the colour data, including references to where this is implemented in code.

 The player can press F4 to cycle through the kernels until they get to the last two, which will pixelate the screen or invert all the colors on the screen.
 This is done in the finalFrame shader which uses finalFrame.vert and finalFrame.frag by first rendering the hdrBloom scene to the finalFrameFBO, and then passing the associated texture into the finalFrame shader.
 The neg and pixelate filters can be found between line 32 -> 43 in finalFrame.frag.
 Pixelate rounds the texture co-ordinate to a nearest floor co-ordinate to get a pixelated/retro feel, while neg subtracts the color from white rgb color.

+Simple colour change also gets automatically applied when the player is underwater by tinting the screen with a slight blue color seen in hdrBloom.frag between line 99 -> 102.
+Additionally, it also distorts the screen using a sin curve between line 74 -> 84 and a value called "cycle", which is pointing to the waterWaveCycle variable found in main.cpp between line 110 -> 139.

 ### 4b: Use of Kernels.
 Describe the kernel sampling technique in use, including code references.